ritterim/markdown-proofing/README.md

 Now, use `npm test` to run markdown-proofing on the posts!

-## Core concepts

-There are two core concepts: **Analyzers** and **Rules**.

-- **Analyzers** *process the text!*
-  - Analyzers parse a markdown text string and return an `AnalyzerResult`, which includes a collection of `AnalyzerMessage` objects.
-    - `AnalyzerMessage`'s are `{ type: String, text: String, line: Number, column: Number }`.
-  - There are useful analyzers built-in and ready for use.
-Custom analyzers are supported as well.
-- **Rules** *react to analyzers!*
-  - These react to the output of the configured analyzers.
-Without any rules, the output of the analyzers is not surfaced to the user or applied in any way.
-So, you'll need some rules!
-  - Rules are in the format of `'{{message-type}}': '{{condition}}'`.
-    - Example rule: `'statistics-word-count': 'info'`
-    - Example rule: `'statistics-flesch-kincaid-reading-ease': 'warning < 40'`
-  - There are **four** types of rules: `info`, `warning`, `error`, and `none`.
-    - `info` signals to add this to any output.
-It should show up in build results and any place where messages should be visible.
-    - `warning` is a standard *warning*, it shouldn't fail a build.
-    - `error` violations should result in a build failure.
-    - `none` is used to override a preset.
-  - Rules can have an optional condition, which is applied as `warning < 40` -- it's a `warning` only when the value is less than `40`.
-    - This is useful for statistics and other numerical outputs from analyzers.

-## Spellcheck

-The `SpellingAnalyzer` implements [markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck).
-This package uses a `.spelling` file for permitting unrecognized text.

-[markdown-spellcheck](https://www.npmjs.com/package/markdown-spellcheck) also includes an interactive CLI, which you can use to interactively fix spelling and update the `.spelling` file as necessary.
-You may find this useful.

 ## Configuration

 Configuration is specified in JSON.
 By default markdown-proofing reads from a `.markdown-proofing` JSON configuration file from the root of the target project.
 You can optionally supply a different file, if you'd like.